hm-lang/core/proposals/README.md

     GoldenRatio: dbl = (1.0 + \\math sqrt(5)) * 0.5
     OtherRatio: dbl = (1.0 - \\math sqrt(5)) * 0.5
     return round{(GoldenRatio^Times - OtherRatio^Times) / \\math sqrt(5)}
+# TODO: is this still correct?  we're specifying by name then filtering by type.
 # COMPILE ERROR: function overloads of `fibonacci` must have unique argument names, not argument types.

 # NOTE: if the second function returned a `dbl`, then we actually could distinguish between